· 7 min read

-How many % of players (who were asked) chose to consent.
+How many % of the players (who were asked) chose to consent.

 Opt-in rate = 43%

 You read that right.
 We’ve shared our findings on how we came to this result below.
-But to understand the full picture, we need to look a bit deeper.
+But to understand the full picture, we must look deeper.

 To know just how impactful this update was, we first need to learn how 3rd party services track iOS users (including GameAnalytics) via device identifiers.
 If you’re already up-to-speed on this, then skip right on.